Afro-Venezuelans: Demography

 In the 2011 census, 3.6% of Venezuelans self-identified as Afro-Venezuelan.
-Perceptions of race are specific to Venezuela: for example, Barack Obama is considered black in United States, but in Venezuela, he would be considered moreno.
 Similar to Brazil, in Venezuela, people tend to be categorized by how they look: "moreno", "negro", "bachaco", etc. rather than by their actual ancestry.
 Encyclopædia Britannica estimates that at least one-tenth of Venezuelans (3 million) have relatively pure Sub-Saharan African ancestry.
 The Brilliant Maps calculates that Afro-descendants comprise 4% of the Venezuelan population.
-However, most Venezuelans are mixed with African ancestry, and Afro-Venezuelan culture is acknowledged as a vital component of national identity.
+However, many Venezuelans are mixed with African ancestry.